-Indicator 7: Science Pr oficiency and Growth 9 Poin School Goal: Over the period l of the contract, Academic Arts High School students will demonstrate proficiency in science as measured by state assessme nts and growth in science as measured by curri iculum-based assessments.
-Performance Ratings Measure 7.1 [CCR] - 2 Points: From FY24-25, the school's aggregate proficiency index score will be equal to or Result: renormance Ratings greater than that of the state aggregate for alternative schools that serve the same grades OR maintain or Result. increase the index score using 2022 as baseline (29%).
-Exceeds Target (x 1.5) The school's aggregate proficiency index score is at least 20% higher than the state aggregate science proficiency index Exceeds farget (x 1.5) for alternative schools or the FY22 baseline.
-Meets Target (x1.0) The school's aggregate proficiency index score is at least equal to the state aggregate science proficiency index for meets raiget (x1.0) alternative schools or the FY22 baseline.
-Approaches Target (x0.5) The school's aggregate proficiency index score is no more than 20% lower than the state aggregate science proficiency Approaches ranget (xo.5) index for alternative schools or the FY22 baseline.
+School Goal: Over the period science as measured by curri of the contract, Academic Arts High School students will demonstrate proficiency in science as measured by state associated by state as a state a sessments and growth in Performance Ratings Measure 7.1 [CCR] - 2 Points: From FY24-25, the school's aggregate proficiency index score will be equal to or greater than that of the state aggregate for alternative schools that serve the same grades OR maintain or increase the index score using 2022 as baseline (29%).
+Result: Exceeds Target (x 1.5) The school's aggregate proficiency index score is at least 20% higher than the state aggregate science proficiency index for alternative schools or the FY22 baseline.
+Meets Target (x1.0) The school's aggregate proficiency index score is at least equal to the state aggregate science proficiency index for alternative schools or the FY22 baseline.
+Approaches Target (x0.5) The school's aggregate proficiency index score is no more than 20% lower than the state aggregate science proficiency index for alternative schools or the FY22 baseline.
 Does Not Meet Target (x0.0) The school did not meet the criteria for any of the ratings above.
-Performance Ratings Measure 7.2 [CCR] - 7 Points: In aggregate, from FY24-25, at least 70% of students who complete a science Result: course will show growth in science skills using quarterly school developed probes for the appropriate science courses (life science, physical science, etc.).
-Exceeds Target (x 1.5) At least 80% of students meet or exceed grade level OR reach their growth target Meets Target (x1.0) At least 70% of students meet or exceed grade level OR reach their growth target Approaches Target (x0.5) At least 60% of students meet or exceed grade level OR reach their growth target Does Not Meet Target (x0.0) The school did not meet the criteria for any of the ratings above.
-Connected Score at least 80% correct or reducing the difference between pre-post test by 70% (e.g., if achieved 20% correct in BOY they need to achieve at least a 42% percentage point improvement, or 62% correct) Partially Connected Score at least 80% correct or reducing the difference between pre-post test by 60% (e.g., if achieved 20% correct in BOY they need to achieve at least a 36% percentage point improvement, or 56% correct) Minimally Connected Score at least 80% correct or reducing the difference between pre-post test by 50% (e.g., if achieved 20% correct in BOY they need to achieve at least a 30% percentage point improvement, or 50% correct) Not Connected Score at least 50% correct or show improvement on the pre-post probes Calculation Numerator Of students enrolled in a science class each respective quarter who have >50% attendance to that class: Number of connected students that met their goal + Number of partially connected students that met their goal + number of minimally connected students that met their growth target + Not Connected students who meet the goal conditions for Minimally Connected students Denominator Of students enrolled in a science class each respective quarter who have >50% attendance to that class: Number of connected students tested + number of Partially Connected students tested + number of Minimally Connected students tested + number of Not Connected students tested
+Performance Ratings Measure 7.2 [CCR] - 7 Points: In aggregate, from FY24-25, at least 70% of students who complete a science course will show growth in science skills using quarterly school developed probes for the appropriate science courses (life science, physical science, etc.).
+Result: Exceeds Target (x 1.5) At least 80% of students meet or exceed grade level OR reach their growth target Meets Target (x1.0) At least 70% of students meet or exceed grade level OR reach their growth target Approaches Target (x0.5) At least 60% of students meet or exceed grade level OR reach their growth target Does Not Meet Target (x0.0) The school did not meet the criteria for any of the ratings above.
+Connected Score at least 80% correct or reducing the difference between pre-post test by 70% (e.g., if achieved 20% correct in BOY they need to achieve at least a 42% percentage point improvement, or 62% correct) Partially Connected Score at least 80% correct or reducing the difference between pre-post test by 60% (e.g., if achieved 20% correct in BOY they need to achieve at least a 36% percentage point improvement, or 56% correct) Minimally Connected Score at least 80% correct or reducing the difference between pre-post test by 50% (e.g., if achieved 20% correct in BOY they need to achieve at least a 30% percentage point improvement, or 50% correct) Not Connected Score at least 50% correct or show improvement on the pre-post probes Calculation Numerator Of students enrolled in a science class each respective quarter who have >50% attendance to that class: Number of connected students that met their goal + Number of partially connected students that met their goal + number of minimally connected students that met their growth target + Not Connected students who meet the goal conditions for Minimally Connected students Denominator Of students enrolled in a science class each respective quarter who have >50% attendance to that class: Number of connected students tested + number of Minimally Connected students tested + number of Not Connected students tested

-Points Points % 50
+Points Possible Points Earned % 50 Earned

-Possible Earned Earned
+Possible Earned Earneu

 9 0 0.0%